Go to main content

 Close Danish National Collaboration on Molecular Diagnostics

-Differences in Tumor Mutational Burden Assessment – Results from a National Ring Trial
+Differences in Tumour Mutational Burden Assessment – Results from a National Ring Trial

-Dr. Christine Secher from The Phase 1 Unit and colleagues from seven Danish cancer centers have recently demonstrated close collaboration and taken important steps for future harmonization of molecular diagnostics pipelines.
+Dr. Christine Secher from The Phase 1 Unit and colleagues from seven Danish cancer centres have recently demonstrated close collaboration and taken important steps for future harmonisation of molecular diagnostics pipelines.

-The study published in Acta Oncologica highlighted substantial variability in the assessment of tumor mutational burden (TMB) across laboratories.
+The study published in Acta Oncologica Acta Oncologica highlighted substantial variability in the assessment of tumour mutational burden (TMB) across laboratories.
 The findings originated from the Danish National TMB Ring Trial.

-TMB is a tumor-agnostic biomarker associated with improved response to immune checkpoint inhibitors and is used to guide inclusion in clinical trials and treatment decisions.
-However, there is currently a lack of standardization in the assessment of TMB.
+TMB is a tumour-agnostic biomarker associated with improved response to immune checkpoint inhibitors and is used to guide inclusion in clinical trials and treatment decisions.
+However, there is currently a lack of standardisation in the assessment of TMB.

-Danish Cancer Centers cooperating on the Danish National TMB Ring Trial:
+Danish Cancer Centres cooperating on the Danish National TMB Ring Trial:

 • Aalborg University Hospital